patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/does-patchstack-work-with-nginx.md

 sidebar:
   order: 7.5
 ---
-If you run nginx, then the .htaccess functionality wont work.
+If your server runs nginx, then the .htaccess functionality won't work.

 Apache has a feature that allows you to use a .htaccess file to easily implement or override rewrite rules on your site, but nginx does not have such a feature.
 In order for the rewrite rules to work, you must implement the nginx rules manually.